About Pierce

 Software Engineering @ BrainScope, Inc.

-I wrote and tested parts of a custom Android-based application and developed an automated build server.
-The application communicated with proprietary hardware to assess signs of traumatic brain injury (TBI) in real-time EEG data.
+At BrainScope, I helped build and test a custom Android application and an automated build server.
+The app interfaced with proprietary hardware to assess traumatic brain injury (TBI) from real-time EEG data.

 See BrainScope.com.